GSA/digitalgov.gov/content/posts/2014-11-13-ice-expands-reach-of-app-designed-to-locate-child-predators.md

 ---
+url: /2014/11/13/ice-expands-reach-of-app-designed-to-locate-child-predators/
 date: 2014-11-13 10:15:21 -0400
-title: 'ICE Expands Reach of App Designed to Locate Child Predators'
+title: ICE Expands Reach of App Designed to Locate Child Predators
 summary: 'Catching child predators?
 There&amp;#8217;s an app for that, and it&amp;#8217;s expanding its reach to Android smartphones.
 Operation Predator&mdash;the first U.S. federal law enforcement app designed to seek the public&amp;#8217;s help with identifying and locating fugitive and unknown suspected child predators&mdash;is now available'
-authors: [kdowney]
+authors:
+  - kdowney
 categories:
   - Mobile
 tag: